annab999/dpl-us-city-crimes/README.md

      - this folder
      - service account JSON keys
 4. Edit [.env](./.env) with your GCP details and `CREDS` (JSON) locations.
 Run `id -u` and use the output as value to `AIRFLOW_UID`.
-5. On your host machine, edit and run the following:
+5. Connect and log on to your host machine.
+Then, edit and run the following:
    ```
    ### start docker service to be sure
    $ systemctl start docker